qbicsoftware-archive/portlet-template/README.md

 ## Requirements

-You will need the following tools:
+You will need the following:

-* Python, version 2.7 or 3.6.
+* Python, version 2.7 or more recent.
 * [Cookiecutter][cookiecutter], version 1.5 or more recent.
 * A Java 1.8 compatible SDK.
 * [Apache Maven](https://maven.apache.org/).
 * [Travis CI Client][travis-console].

-Other than that, you will also need writing access to the [QBiC Software GitHub organization](https://github.com/qbicsoftware).
+* Access to the [QBiC Software GitHub organization](https://github.com/qbicsoftware) so you can create your own GitHub repository.

-## How to use this template
+## Usage

 ### I - Generating a basic QBiC Portlet

-Open a terminal and execute the following command:
+Execute the following command on your terminal:

 ```bash
 cookiecutter https://github.com/qbicsoftware/template_qbicportlet